shivam7898/PYxR/docs/p01-Introduction.md

 except ZeroDivisionError as e:
     print(e) #e.args type(e)

-# There are Two NaN in modules NumPy and Math, use
+# There are Two NaN in modules NumPy and Math
 # Use module specific methods but not the 'is' keyword
 ## division by zero
 pp = float("NaN") # Not case sensitive i.e. NaN, NAN, nan etc. all are valid